wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-olitiau.md

 <details markdown="1">
 <summary>Salvaging the body</summary>
-Olitiaus are cute enough to be pet, but the most valuable part of their body is their venom.
+Olitiaus are cute enough to be pets, but the most valuable part of their body is their venom.
 </details>

 <details markdown="1">